PrairieLearn/PrairieLearn/sync/process.md

 ## Full sync
 - Load and validate entire course
-  - Load and validate `infoCourse.json`
+  - If the file `infoCourse.json` does not or is not valid, alert the user with a detailed error message and continue sync
-    - If this fails, alert the user with a detailed error message, continue sync
+  - If the file `infoCourse.json` exists and is valid, record the course and all associated tags/topics for syncing
   - Loop over each subdirectory \$QID in the `questions` directory
     - If the file `info.json` is missing, count this question as not existing (note that this means that if the question previously existed, the question will later be soft-deleted from the DB)
-    - If the file is invalid, report the error to the user but note that question \$QID does exist and should not be removed from the DB if it’s already there; add \$QID to \$INVALID_SYNCING_IDS
+    - If the file is invalid, report the error to the user but note that question \$QID does exist and should not be removed from the DB if it’s already there; add \$QID to \$INVALID_SYNCING_QIDS
     - If the file is valid, record the question for syncing and add \$QID to the set \$VALID_SYNCING_QIDS
   - Load a list of QIDs currently in the database into the set \$VALID_DB_QIDS
   - Store the union of (\$VALID_DB_QIDS - (\$VALID_SYNCING_QIDS union \$INVALID_SYNCING_QIDS) into \$VALID_QIDS